Welcome to Ogawayama in English.

 Some things you should know:

-- 300 yen for a day trip if you manage to get in and out between 4am and 7pm.
+- It costs 300 yen for a day trip if you manage to get in and out between 4am and 7pm.
 Any earlier/later and you're charged for the night.

 - Camping is 700 yen per person per night.
 You can also rentatent, rentashed or stay in the lodge itself.
-The tents and the wooden platforms on which they are pitched were replaced in July 2002.
-They cost 2,000 yen a night and are intended to sleep 4 in comfort.
-(You will be asked to pay the 2,000 even if you pitch your own tent on the platforms.)
+The rentatents and the wooden platforms on which they are pitched cost 2,000 yen a night and are intended to sleep 4 in comfort.
+(You will be asked to pay the 2,000 yen even if you pitch your own tent on the platforms.)
 The sheds also sleep 4 but are overpriced at 6,000 yen.

-- Facilities are include toilets, washing areas, a shower block and all the firewood you can eat.
+- Facilities include toilets, washing areas, a shower block and all the firewood you can eat.